lb0o/website/content/en/docs/getting-started/first-deployment.md

 It will guide you through the following steps:

 1. Create a Kubernetes cluster
-1. Bootstrap Cozystack
+1. Install Cozystack
-1. Configure Storage
+1. Configure storage
-1. Configure Networking
+1. Configure networking
-1. Access Cozystack dashboard
 1. Deploy etcd, ingress and monitoring stack
+1. Finalize deployment and access Cozystack dashboard

-## Create Kubernetes cluster
+## 1. Create Kubernetes cluster

 Cozystack runs on top of a Kubernetes cluster, either bring one up with Talos, or use an existing one.

-### Install Talos Linux
+### 1.1 Install Talos Linux

 Boot your machines with Talos Linux image in one of these ways: